QuantEcon/python-lecture-sandpit.myst/lectures/unpleasant.md

 $R_u$ is a root of the quadratic equation {eq}`eq:steadyquadratic` that determines steady state rates of return on currency.

 ## Algorithm (pseudo code)

+Now let's describe a computational algorithm in more detail in the form of a description that constitutes  ''pseudo code'' because it approaches a set of instructions we could provide to a Python coder.

 To compute an equilibrium, we deploy the following algorithm.